Marketing Momentum

 What It Really Takes to Fill the Room

 For most of my career, I experienced events from the outside.
-I would attend, occasionally speak, have meetings, and judge success by the energy in the room.
-Like most people, I focused on what was visible: the venue, the speakers, the logos, and the buzz.
+I'd attend, occasionally speak, take meetings, and judge success by the energy in the room.
+Like most people, I focused on what was visible: the venue, the speakers, the logos, the buzz.

 Helping organize one changes that perspective quickly.